Charlie Boon, Logger, of

 "Boy, it looks like that wind just come down and"—Charlie makes a violent twisting move with his closed fist—"and scrunched it out.
 I heard it a-screamin' through my window screens over at the ridge."
 The "ridge" is Goofy Ridge, a collection of trailers and retirement cottages where Charlie stays between weekend trips back to his home in Fort Madison, Iowa, just across the Mississippi, eighty miles away.
 "Scared me to death.
 They asked me to come over here to clear out this stuff instead of letting all this timber go to rot."

 Charlie finishes his smoke, then climbs back into the saddle of his harvester.
 It looks like a cross between an Army tank and a Maine lobster.
 He built the thing on a war surplus M4 high-speed artillery tractor he bought in 1967.
 On the front he mounted hydraulically-powered grasping steel arms that can grab a tree in the ground and hold it upright while twin steel shears pinch the trunk off flush with the ground.
 The cutter—tractor, shears, and all—is eight feet wide.
-Sometimes Charlie has to maneuver between rows of trees only nine feet apart, and in places the paint has been chewed off so the bare metal shines like a mirror.
+Sometimes Charlie has to maneuver between rows of trees only nine feet apart, and in places where the rig scrapes the trees the bark has chewed off the paint so the bare metal shines like a mirror.

 Revving up his engine, Charlie noses the cutter toward a row of jack pines twenty-five feet tall.
 Charlie drops the cutter assembly around the first tree, bites it off, then lifts the just-amputated trunk off the ground.
 Throwing the cutter into reverse, Charlie backs quickly away with the tree swaying violently back and forth, moaning and creaking, as if it were struggling to free itself.
-Swiveling the cutter arms downward, Charlie gently lays the tree on the ground between his tractor treads, then, shifting into forward, rolls over it on his way to get another.
-It is logging at its most mechanized, like picking flowers out of a garden.
+Swiveling the cutter arms downward, Charlie gently lays the tree on the ground between his tractor treads, then, shifting into forward, rolls past it on his way to get another.
+It is like cutting long-stemmed flowers out of a crowded garden bed.

 His destination is the chipper—the mysterious praying mantis—parked nearby.
 The chipper is the pine tree's doom.
 Charlie runs it from a lifeguard-type chair, using a hydraulic arm called a knuckleboom (it's jointed, like a finger) to pick up whole trees one by one from the pile left by the skidder and lay them onto a long conveyor, butt end first.
 The conveyor feeds them into a whirling steel wheel as big around as a tractor tire.
 The wheel has dozens of tiny knives set into it, arranged in twin spirals, that chew away at each log until it's reduced to a pile of coin-sized chips.